michal-harish/yarn1/README.md

 **yarn1.restart.enabled**       | `false`       | If set to `true` any completed or failed containers will be automatically restarted.
-**yarn1.restart.failed.retries**| 5             | If restart.enabled is `true` any container that completes with non-zero exit status more than `failed.retries` time will cause the entire application to fail yarn1.application.type          | `YARN`        | Application type to be registered with the Resource Manager yarn1.classpath                 | -             | Optional colon-separated list of extra jars and paths available on YARN nodes locally for all containers and application master $CLASSPATH.
+**yarn1.restart.failed.retries**| 5             | If restart.enabled is `true` any container that completes with non-zero exit status more than `failed.retries` time will cause the entire application to fail yarn1.application.type          | `YARN`        | Application type to be registered with the Resource Manager yarn1.client.tracking.url       | -             | Optional tracking url that is available on the client machine, i.e. not on Yarn AM but running locally prior to submission of the job yarn1.classpath                 | -             | Optional colon-separated list of extra jars and paths available on YARN nodes locally for all containers and application master $CLASSPATH.
 This allows for large dependency libraries to be declared in scope `provided` and will not be distributed as part of container main jar, e.g. `opt/scala/scala-library-2.10.4.jar:/opt/scala/kafka_2.10-0.8.2.1.jar`. yarn1.jvm.args                  | -             | Extra JVM arguments besides the main memory which is managed under the hood as calculated from direct+heap memory as given in each container request, , e.g. `-XX:+UseSerialGC -XX:NewRatio=3` yarn1.queue                     | -             | YARN scheduling queue name for master as well as containers